-1. From CANDE, start Snapshot by entering one of the following commands.
+From CANDE, start Snapshot by entering one of the following commands.
 You must include the quotation marks.

-START WFL/DATABRIDGE/SNAPSHOT ("databasename" [,"logicaldatabasename"])
+START WEL/DATABRIDGE/SNAPSHOT ("databasename" [,"logicaldatabasename"])

-Where ls "databasename" The title of the DESCRIPTION file without the DESCRIPTION node.
+Where Is "databasename" The title of the DESCRIPTION file without the DESCRIPTION node.
 Quotation marks are required.
-The database name can include a usercode and pack, which are used to locate the database DESCRIPTION file, as follows: "(usercode)databasename ON packname" For example, START WFL/DATABRIDGE/SNAPSHOT ("(PROD)INVENTORY ON DEVPACK") creates a parameter file called DATA/SNAPSHOT/INVENTORY/CONTROL When you enter just a database name, Snapshot creates a parameter file named as follows: (usercode)DATA/SNAPSHOT/databasename/CONTROL ON familyname "logicaldatabasename" An optional name of a logical database when you want to do one of the following: Clone the data sets and data items in the logical database instead of in the original database. • Create an alternate parameter file for the physical database, which is useful when you want to genera multiple support libraries for the same database but with different parameter files.
+The database name can include a usercode and pack, which are used to locate the database DESCRIPTION file, as follows: "( usercode ) databasename ON packname " For example, START WFL/DATABRIDGE/SNAPSHOT ("(PROD)INVENTORY ON DEVPACK") creates a parameter file called DATA/SNAPSHOT/INVENTORY/CONTROL When you enter just a database name, Snapshot creates a parameter file named as follows: ( usercode )DATA/SNAPSHOT/ databasename /CONTROL ON familyname "logicaldatabasename" An optional name of a logical database when you want to do one of the following: Clone the data sets and data items in the logical database instead of in the original database.
+Create an alternate parameter file for the physical database, which is useful when you want to generate multiple support libraries for the same database but with different parameter files.
 When you enter a logical database name: Snapshot uses DATA/SNAPSHOT/dbname/ldbname/ CONTROL as the title of the parameter file, if it exists.
-Otherwise, Snapshot uses DATA/SNAPSHOT/Idbname/CONTROL as it did in previous releases, if it exists.
-Otherwise, if neither file exists, Snapshot creates one titled DATA/SNAPSHOT/dbname/ldbname/ CONTROL The logical database name provides a means for having multiple parameter files for the same database.
-Idbname is the name of a logical database within the dbname database, Snapshot uses that logical database.
-If not, it uses Idbname to specify an alternate parameter file.
-CANDE to edit the Span Idbname is the name of a logical database within the dbname database, Snapshot uses that logical
+Otherwise, Snapshot uses DATA/SNAPSHOT/Idbname/CONTROL as it did in previous releases, if it exists. • Otherwise, if neither file exists, Snapshot creates one titled DATA/SNAPSHOT/dbname/ Idbname/CONTROL The logical database name provides a means for having multiple parameter files for the same database.
+If ldbname is the name of a logical database within the dbname database, Snapshot uses that logical database.
+If not, it uses ldbname to specify an alternate parameter file.

-- Modify the second part (each data set in the database) to reflect only the data sets you want to replicate.
+- 2. Use CANDE to edit the Snapshot parameter file to specify which data sets to clone and where to locate output files. - Modify the first part (Snapshot options) using the descriptions of the options listed in Snapshot Parameter File. - Modify the second part (each data set in the database) to reflect only the data sets you want to replicate.
 To do so, delete the comment sign (%) that precedes the name of the data set you want to clone. - 3.
-Run Snapshot again using the same command you used in step 1:
+Run Snapshot again using the same command you used in step 1.